 The Southeastern Anatolia Region, which is the smallest region of Turkey in terms of land, is one of the seven geographical regions.
 It covers the areas from the south of the Southeast Taurus Mountains to the Syrian border.
 The region is surrounded by the Eastern Anatolia Region in the east and north, the Mediterranean Region in the west, Syria in the south, and Iraq with a short border.

 This piece of land constitutes 8% of Turkey’s land.
 The climate is dry in the summer months, and rainy and warm in the winters.
-In order to examine it in more detail, we need to know which cities are located in this region.
+To examine it in more detail, we need to know which cities are located in this region.

 What are the Cities in the Southern Anatolian Region?